melocoh/COMP-2800-Team-BBY-22-uTrack/README.md

 ### Firestore Credentials
 If you wish to help develop the application and database, please contact us through our GitHub contact information so we may include your Google account as a contributor in the Firebase project.

+### Firebase Initialization
+If you so choose, you may initialize Firebase CLI by following the tutorial in their [official documentation](https://firebase.google.com/docs/cli).

 <!-- DEPRECATED -->
 <!-- ### Install Node.js